alexobrads/financeTracker/README.md

 ## Overview

-This project is a personal endeavor aimed at creating a data visualization dashboard for tracking spending and mortgage repayments.
+This project is a personal endeavour aimed at creating a data visualisation dashboard for tracking spending and mortgage repayments.
 It serves as a practical exercise to gain hands-on experience with Dash building.

 ## Key Features